Project Deliverables: Defining and Managing for Success in 2024

 Before starting on a project, ask yourself how the project management deliverables will help the organization achieve its KPI targets.
 How will it help to maintain or improve productivity levels?
 How will it reduce costs or increase staff engagement?
 This is an important step because it helps ensure that your project is providing good value for the work involved.

-Review Work in Progress
+Review work in progress

 As your project progresses, you should review and approve stages of the process to help ensure they meet expectations.
 Doing so can help you discover serious problems before delivering the project.
 For example, you don’t want to find that your quarterly report has out-of-date information when it’s time to send the report.
 Even if you don’t approve the work personally, you should at least assign somebody else to do so for you.